Where We Be

 the biggest of the big, the “Grizzly Giant,” with a

-Fifty yards further on is California Tunnel Tree, cut
+Nearby is California Tunnel Tree, cut in 1895 to

 |From Glacier Point you can see one quarter of the park and get a bird's-eye view of Yosemite Valley

 |Oops, completely blocking the view of Half Dome!

 |June has to be one of the prettiest months to visit Yosemite

 |Grizzly Giant sequoia is one of the world's largest living things